-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-If you are pregnant or have already had the child, you may apply to the Court to dispense with your guardians consent.
-Your guardians cannot force you to marry, give up your child for adoption or assume guardianship of the child.
+Note guardians cannot force you to marry, give up your child for adoption or assume guardianship of the child.

-If you are under the age of 18 and are a parent you are still held responsible for the financial support of your child.
-The financial responsibility begins with the pregnancy.
-Prenatal care, birth expenses, and other reasonable medical expenses must be paid for by both parents.
+If you are a parent under the age of 18 you are held responsible for the financial support of your child.
+Your financial responsibility begins during the pregnancy.
+Prenatal care, birth expenses, and other medical expenses must be paid for by both parents.

-If you are proven to be the father of a child by the Courts, child support payments must be made until the child reaches the age of 18 years.
-In some circumstances you may be required to pay beyond the 18 years of age.
+If you are proven to be the father of a child by the Court, child support payments must be made until the child reaches the age of 18 years.
+In some circumstances you may be required to pay after the child reaches 18 years of age.